perverse/creditorwatch-test/README.md

 - Using a 3rd party IOC container for dependency injection (rdlowrey/Auryn).
 I believe a inversion of control container encourages good OOP programming practices when used effectively, and wanted to easily demonstrate that in the project.
 - Using a 3rd party request object builder (Symfony HttpFoundation component).
 Just a clean way to access properties of the URL and request variables.
 - Using symfony/dotenv to process environment variables.
 Environment control is important, and this is mainly to facilitate the Google API key without needing to modify git-aware code.
+- I'm not using a templating engine to keep my use of external libraries to a minimum.
+It's a good thing PHP was originally designed as a templating language ;)

 ## Architecture
 I am employing an MVC and SOA-like architecture for this project.
 The SOA elements come from isolating disparate modules of logic that could be deployed seperately (along with the same bootstrapping) into a more microservices-like architecture.
 In this case there is only a single module to begin with in the application as per instructions of the task (the GoogleSearch module).
 The MVC element dictates the layout of the logic that happens within each module.
 The responsibility of different layers of the stack are as follows.
 This architecture will should familiar and comfortable to anyone that has used a modern PHP framework with dependency injection.